LinuxConsole: History

 The next major release was version 2.0 in 2013 with a fast boot, support for both new, and old video cards, Live CD and Live USB support, and the ability to dual-boot with Windows.
 The release came with some games including OpenTTD, Tux Paint, BZFlag, Neverball, Frozen Bubble, fooBillard, Freecraft, SuperTuxKart, and Teeworlds to name a few.
 This release included support for Deb packages as well.
-Although this release is deprecated, it can still be downloaded via the mirror links on the developer website.
+Although this release is deprecated, it can still be downloaded via the mirror link on the official website.

 The release of version 2.3 in 2014 saw the advancement of the lightweight opkg package manager.
 It offered a gui to install and run stable source packages in different categories including games, office, system, and education.
 The goal of this version was to run on old computers, and turn them into gaming consoles.
 It could work on systems with as little as 256MB of RAM, and had both PAE, and non-PAE versions available.
 It included support for multiple languages.
 This release is deprecated as well.
-The information page on the developer website still exists, but the download links are no longer active.
+The information page on the official website still exists, but the download links are no longer active.
 However, version 2.3 is still available via the mirror site.

 Version 2.4 was released in 2015, has a tool for installing third-party software, and it comes with the LXDE lightweight desktop.
 It is compatible with Debian packages, and it can run apt-get.

 The LinuxConsole 2.5 release added support for UEFI, and the 32bit version was the last one to support non-PAE hardware.

 LinuxConsole 2018 was released in December, 2017 with the updated ability to manage bluetooth devices, as well as the ease of configuring Wi-Fi networks.

 LinuxConsole 2019 supports installing an extensible set of software via modules, and some Windows software or games with the Wine virtual emulator.
 Additional software or games can be installed using the opkg and APT package managers.